Spico197/CitationPace/README.md

 ## Update

-- update from recursive programming to loop-programming, which obviate stack overflow problems.
+- update from recursive programming to loop-programming, which obviate stack overflow problems